Marta Mitjans: Biography

 competed for Spain at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands.

-In May 2025, she finished as runner-up to Marta Garcia in the mile run at the Spanish Road Running Championships in Pollensa.
+In May 2025, she finished as runner-up to Marta Garcia in the mile run at the Spanish Road Running Championships in Pollença.
 In July 2025, she set a new Spanish under-20 national record and moved to sixth on the senior Spanish all-time list for the 800 metres, whilst competing in Madrid, running 1:59.88.
 She finished fourth over 800 metres at the 2025 European Athletics U20 Championships in Tampere, Finland.

-In September 2025, she competed in the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.
+In September 2025, she competed as an 18 year-old in the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.
+She was selected to compete in the mixed team relay at the 2025 European Cross Country Championships in Portugal, placing seventh overall.

+Mitjans placed second to Rocío Arroyo in the 800 metres at the 2026 Spanish Indoor Championships in Valencia, running 2:01.86.
+On 7 June, she won in 2:00.63 over 800 metres at the 2026 Bauhausgalan in Stockholm.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 800 metres, reaching the semi-finals, having ran a new personal best of 1:58.52.

 Personal life

 She is from Maresme in the Barcelona region of Catalonia.
 She studied Sports Sciences at the University of Barcelona.